Using conversion values

 - The value of this conversion action may vary: If you pick this setting, you'll need to edit the tag to send transaction-specific values.
 You'll also need to choose a default value and currency that can be used in case your tag has technical issues and fails to send a value.

-It's best to count "All conversions" if each conversion can have a different value.
-If you pick "Unique," only one value is counted, even if a customer converts more than once.
+It's best to count "Every conversion" if each conversion can have a different value.
+If you pick "One," only one value is counted, even if a customer converts more than once.
 Learn more about conversion counting.

 - Don't assign a value: The conversion value will be 0, regardless of the value sent by the tag.